-Comply allows users to support their enterprise compliance goals at Tanium speed.
-Comply is primarily used for operating system-level checks and scales using the Tanium architecture.
+With Comply, you can support your enterprise compliance goals at Tanium speed.
+Use Comply for operating system-level configuration checks and vulnerability scanning at scale using the Tanium architecture.
 It features the following benefits:

-- Evaluates benchmarks and vulnerabilities against operating systems, network configuration, password policy, file permissions, and other components
+- Utilizes benchmarks to evaluate operating systems and applications for configuration of password policies, file permissions, and other components

-- Supports Center for Internet Security (CIS) content
+- Supports Center for Internet Security (CIS) and SCAP benchmarks

 - Enables custom checks and result mapping

 Comply uses SCAP content to perform compliance checks.
 These specifications are derived from the input of a community of industry professionals working to advance automation and standardization of technical security operations.

 Collection of security configuration rules (primarily composed of OVAL checks) applied against endpoints.
 XCCDF does not include commands to perform the scan; it is mostly descriptive.
 Rule evaluation is defined in OVAL.
 XCCDF files are sometimes called benchmarks or checklists.

 A declarative language that defines how a rule is evaluated.
 OVAL makes logical assertions about the state of a system and is used to describe security vulnerabilities or desired configuration of systems.

 A path to a local Open Vulnerability and Assessment Language (OVAL) definitions file or a URL to a remote OVAL definitions file.

 An arbitrary PowerShell, VBScript, or UNIX shell script used to evaluate conditions on an endpoint.